thephpleague/omnipay-sagepay/README.md

 At this point the user will be redirected to enter their CC details.
 The details will be held by the gateway and a token sent to the notification handler, along with the `transactionId`.
-The notification handler needs to store the `cardReference` referenced by the `transactionId` then acknowledge the acceptance and provide a final URL the user is taken to.
+The notification handler needs to store the `cardReference` or `token` referenced by the `transactionId` then acknowledge the acceptance and provide a final URL the user is taken to.

 ## Sage Pay Shared Methods (for both Direct and Server):